bethsmith0623/SEI-CC_4/projects/project-1/README.md

 After all presentations are complete, you will be assigned a Project 1 Assessment.

+Passing the project assessment is a requirement of the project itself.

 The goal of the assessment is to gauge your ability to develop a **minimal** front-end web application using HTML, CSS & JavaScript, including your ability to:

 - Write HTML that provides the app's overall structure and content.